Ford wants U.S. to resolve various trade issues so it can set plans

-DETROIT (Reuters) - Ford Motor Co (F.N) wants the Trump administration to resolve various trade issues faced by the United States, including a trade war with China and a finalized revision of the North American trade agreement, so the carmaker can plan effectively, top executives said on Monday.
+DETROIT, Jan 14 (Reuters) - Ford Motor Co wants the Trump administration to resolve various trade issues faced by the United States, including a trade war with China and a finalized revision of the North American trade agreement, so the carmaker can plan effectively, top executives said on Monday.

 U.S. trade officials are negotiating a new deal with China in the hopes of avoiding new tariffs, while a new regional trade agreement with Canada and Mexico still needs congressional approval.